 The proportionality might not always be 1-to-1, unfortunately.
 Always err on the side of caution.
 Also, as I alluded to earlier, be especially careful with hot chili spices.

 In this section, other items to consider are lemon, parsley, cilantro, thyme, basil, and oregano.
-I can’t overemphasize how strongly I recommend that you take it very easy when adding these ingredients, as going too gung-ho with any of them can easily wreck your entire meal.
+I can’t overemphasize how strongly I recommend you take it very easy when adding these ingredients, as going too gung-ho with any of them can easily wreck your entire meal.

-It is odd but true that many people can tolerate too much garlic while being really intolerant of too much of virtually any other spice.
+It is odd but true that many people can tolerate too much garlic while being intolerant of too much of virtually any other spice.

 Too much garlic in food–a special word about black pepper